TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_omp_mpi/README.md

-## Labs1, 5.
+## Labs1, Vectorization with OpenMP; 5.
 Vectorize & parallelize the code swim.c